covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

 # AdapterViews and Fragments

 Last week we looked at some 'simple' widgets and layouts.
-Simple here refers to the fact that those widgets are mainly used to display/collect small amount static data.
+Simple here refers to the fact that those widgets are mainly used to display/collect small amount of data.
 What if the data are of a large quantity or dynamically generated?
-Shall we put say 20 headlines from a newspaper in TextViews one after another?
+Do we put say 20 headlines from a newspaper in TextViews one after another?
 Obviously the answer is no here.
 Let's find out how.

 ## Lab 1 AdapterViews